 - 1.15.2 When any bargaining unit employee complains that the office environment or safety conditions are so unusual that the Employer should consider sending the employee home or relocating the employee, the employee should follow the Office Environment Policy approved by the President's Council on March 28, 1989 (or any subsequent modification of that Policy).
 Pursuant to that Policy, the employee should notify the Human Resources Department of such a complaint.
-The employee has the right to also notify his Union steward.
-Additional details on the Office Environment Procedure can be found on the Policies and Procedures Database at: http://www.nmu.edu/policies?processtype=parent&action=SearchPolicies&phase=phase2&el ementid=728&subaction=Policy - 1.15.2.1 Employees who have a complaint regarding routine or normal environmental adjustments to office conditions should first call the Facilities Department.
-If the Facilities Department does not respond to the complaint within a reasonable period, the employee may then notify the Human Resources Department and his Union steward.

-- 1.15.3 The University will continue to provide employees with protective clothing and/or safety equipment related to the performance of their job. - 1.16 Professional Development.
+The employee has the right to also notify the Union steward.
+Additional details on the Office Environment Procedure can be found on the NMU's Policies and Resources Database at www.nmu.edu/policies. - 1.15.2.1 Employees who have a complaint regarding routine or normal environmental adjustments to office conditions should first call the Facilities Department.
+If the Facilities Department does not respond to the complaint within a reasonable period, the employee may then notify the Human Resources Department and the Union steward. - 1.15.3 The University will continue to provide employees with protective clothing and/or safety equipment related to the performance of their job.

+1.16 Professional Development.
 The Employer and the Union affirm their joint commitment to the professional development of bargaining unit members through opportunities designed to facilitate staying current in areas relevant to their current job assignment and to facilitate movement within the University.

-ARTICLE 2

-MANAGEMENT RIGHTS
+ARTICLE 2 MANAGEMENT RIGHTS